dpak11/blockchain/README.md

 ### Phase-2 :

-- Maintain a Queue(array) containing pending transactions(userdata) that will sequentially minded and added to BlockChain.
+- Maintain a Queue(array) containing pending transactions(userdata) that will get minded sequentially.

 	To view all pending transactions: